PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 ![AM v0.7 Screen 1](/_img/world/AM-07-1.jpg)

-But it could be as well, as the second screenshot from the same or a similar version shows, that it may have just been this west side of the model that was looking differently at the point; in a subversion we can see how the east side of the mine has already received its final design:
+But it could be as well, as the second screenshot from the same or a similar version shows, that it may have just been this west side of the model that was looking differently at the point; in a sub-version we can see how the east side of the mine has already received its final design:

 ![AM v0.7 Screen 1](/_img/world/AM-07-2.jpg)